 - 22-inch diameter porcelain-enameled bowl and lid with a cooking area of 363 square inch

-Charcoal grills do tend to be the most simple and fuss-free varieties of BBQ out there (learn how to use them here), but the quality really does come down to the build.
+Charcoal grills do tend to be the most simple and fuss-free varieties of BBQ out there (check out my guide on using a charcoal grill), but the quality really does come down to the build.
 Cheaper models can be lacking here, with slightly pricier grills often offering excellent heat insulation to help provide stable and consistent grilling temperatures.

 Another grill, another Weber.
 Despite their longstanding history of producing high-quality, reliable machines, they also offer extremely affordable models too.
 The Performer Deluxe is the perfect example of just that.